man-group/sparrow/docs/source/array.md

 // ...
 arr.release(&arr);
 schema.release(&schema);
-// We don't release arr2 nor schema2, ar2 will do it for us.
+// We don't release arr2 nor schema2; ar2 will do it for us.
 ```

 The array class provides a similar API to that of the [typed arrays](#common_apis), but with certain limitations:
 iterators are not provided, for performance reasons.
-Instead, a method for visiting the array and apply
+Instead, a method for visiting the array and applying
-an algorithm to the undelying typed array is provided.
+an algorithm to the underlying typed array is provided.

 ### Deep copy

-Copying an array always perform a deep copy, regardless of whether the source array owns its internal data.
+Copying an array always performs a deep copy, regardless of whether the source array owns its internal data.
 This
 reduces the complexity of the memory model when mixing views and arrays within layouts that have children.

 Array API